Teachers often say that they wish their pupils were more responsible for their own learning.

 But this is all from a compliance view of learning where learning is “taught” by the “sage on stage”.
 With support self-directed learners can start to generate their own inquiries, plan how they’ll go about an activity, monitor how well an activity is going and review whether the strategies they have used have proved effective.

-At best, self-directed learners can generate their own learning, select from their environment appropriate resources needed for learning, generate with others motivation and goals, promote and develop with others dialogue for learning and inter-relate learning from various contexts of their learning landscapes.
+At best, self-directed learners can generate their own learning within a supportive learning environment, select from their environment appropriate resources needed for learning, generate with others motivation and goals, promote and develop with others dialogue for learning and inter-relate learning from various contexts of their learning landscapes.
 Classrooms become learning communities.

 Is there any point in developing self-directed learners, especially when teachers have been landed with the responsibility for learners’ performance?
 Yes – even in these performances pressured current times, those pupils who work in a collaborative classroom where they can plan and reflect get significantly better marks in GCSE.
 More long-term, if young people are to make the most of themselves in a fast-changing world, their competence as self-directed learners is vital!